 Rough lumber, as it leaves the kiln, will still have the saw marks of the saw mill, and will be at some dimension larger than the desired final dimension.
 At Estate Millwork, we do all of our milling, planing and moulding in house so that we can control quality and maximize yield.
 As orders for finished goods come into our plant, our software allocates lumber and generates a shop plan including a sawing schedule, whereby our own sawyers take in the rough lumber, and reduce it to the exact dimensions that our products require.
 They are governed by three concerns -- accuracy, yield, and productivity.
 The machinery that we use to do this milling is large, complex and requires careful calibration and set up, so our software schedules the production such that we minimize setup time, maximize productivity, and get the best yield out of our rough lumber.
 You can read more about the final steps of door construction in another post on our site.

-Build your new Custom Flat Panel Doors and get a Free Instant Quote Today
+Build your new Custom Louvered Doors and get a Free Instant Quote Today

-Our state of the art designers allow you to design and build completely customized Flat Panel Doors to fit your exact needs.
+Our state of the art designers allow you to design and build completely customized Louvered Doors to fit your exact needs.